infinohq/infino-sdk/README.md

 ## API Reference

-Complete reference of all 51 SDK methods organized by category.
+Complete reference of SDK methods organized by category.
 Click any method to jump to its code example.

 ### Initialization & Utilities (5 methods)